farahzip/Text-to-Speech/README.md

 # Text-to-Speech
-Convert written text to speech in seven idfferent languages.
+Convert written text to speech in seven dfferent languages.
 Web app and desktop version